KSHSAA Debate

 DEBATE TOPIC

-Resolved: The United States federal government should substantially increase its exploration and/or development of space beyond the Earth's mesosphere.
+Resolved: The United States federal government should significantly increase its exploration and/or development of the Arctic.

 Untitled Document